pwittchen/dotfiles/README.md

 work
 ----

-on my computer at work, I don't need several scripts and stuff; to run work installation type:
+on my computer at work, I don't need several scripts and stuff and to run work installation, we can type:

 ```shell
 ./install.sh work